Neural Quantile Optimization for Edge-Cloud Networking: Problem Formulation

-\begin{remark} Although problem \eqref{eq:milp_nonlin} corresponds to the offline version of the network scheduling model in the sense that the problem data are given in advance, we should think of \eqref{eq:milp_nonlin} as a family of integer programming problems of the form in \eqref{eq:int_p0} parameterized by the problem data.
-We classify the problem data into static and dynamic parameters as in Table~\ref{tab:2}.
+where $\bar{x}_{e,k,n}^{t}, \underline{x}_{e,k,n}^{t}$ are given by \eqref{eq:flow_x} and the objective function $f$ is defined in \eqref{eq:cost}.
+The variables in \eqref{eq:milp_nonlin} are summarized in Table~\ref{tab:1}.
+We want to emphasize that although the objective function $f$ in \eqref{eq:cost} is the sum of the cost on each link, the problem \eqref{eq:milp_nonlin} cannot be decomposed into low-dimensional sub-problems since the billable bandwidth of the ISP link $z_{\ell_{i}}$ non-linearly depends on the entire edge traffic.
+Nevertheless, we can linearize the problem \eqref{eq:milp_nonlin} by adding intermediate variables to the system.
+(See Appendix~\ref{app:linear} for the details) Although we stick to the form in \eqref{eq:milp_nonlin} in the later discussion, the linear representation is useful for conventional methods. \begin{remark} Although problem \eqref{eq:milp_nonlin} corresponds to the offline version of the network scheduling model in the sense that the problem parameters are given in advance\cite{NetworkCheng}, we should think of \eqref{eq:milp_nonlin} as a family of integer programming problems of the form in \eqref{eq:int_p0} parameterized by the problem data.
+We classify the problem parameters into static and dynamic parameters as in Table~\ref{tab:2}.
 Here, the static parameters, e.g., the link capacities, are physically determined once the network's topology (Figure~\ref{fig:network}) is chosen.
-In comparison, the traffic demands, decided by the users, are random and constantly changing over time periods.
+In comparison, the traffic demands, decided by the users, are random and constantly changing over different billing cycles.
 In other words, we interpret the static parameter as global parameters among the family of problems, while the dynamic parameters distinguish the problems within the family.
 Later in Section~\ref{sec:network} and Appendix~\ref{app:DataGeneration}, we follow such interpretations and generate test problems by randomly sampling the dynamic parameters subject to fixing static parameter values. \end{remark}

-Another perceptive insight is that link utilization during $5\%$ of time slots does not contribute to the cost.
-This means that the top $5\%$ traffic in any billing month is free if it does not exceed the physical maximum link capacity, which inspires the approach in \cite{Singh21}.
+Another perceptive insight is that link utilization during $5\%$ of time slots does not contribute to the cost under the $95^{th}$-percentile billing policy.
+This means that the top $5\%$ traffic in any billing month is free if it does not exceed the physical maximum link capacity.
 Similar to the works like \cite{Singh21}, instead of searching for the best traffic allocation scheme precisely, i.e., the global minimizer of \eqref{eq:milp_nonlin}, our goal is finding an ``end-to-end'' map between the program data (Table~\ref{tab:2}) and the allocation scheme.
 Such a map should be capable of efficiently generating allocation schemes of reasonable quantity for problems in the family.